 Notice the direction of the pins in the image below.
 I do this so that I can easily pull the pin out as I start the buttonhole.

 - ask your local sewing shop if they provide a buttonhole service.
-You can have the markings ready before you take it to the store and they will stitch the buttonholes for you!
+You can have the markings ready before you take the shower curtain to the store and they will stitch the buttonholes for you!

 - instead of the standard shower curtain hooks sold in the bath department, choose clip-style with rings that are sold in the curtain department.
 No buttonholes necessary!

-Aleene’s Stop Fraying is a great product to, well, stop the fraying of threads. ;).
+Aleene’s Stop Fraying is a great product to prevent fraying edges.
 I put a bit on each buttonhole before I clip them open.
 It is great on button threads as well.
 They are a bit more secure with this little magic 🙂

-Place a pin at the end of the button hole that you are cutting towards to prevent cutting through the end.
+Place a pin at the end of the buttonhole that you are cutting towards to prevent cutting through the end.
 These little Fiskars snips are perfect for buttonhole cutting!